What Is Antifreeze?

 - Ethylene glycol is highly toxic, but it has a sweet taste and smell which makes it dangerous to have around pets and children.
 Keep new antifreeze out of reach.
 If you see green or red fluid leaking out of your car, this is antifreeze.
 Address the problem before anyone can get hurt.
 It’s toxic to fish and other animals, so do not flush down your drain.

-Your auto mechanic will know what to do about an antifreeze leak and how to safely recycle old antifreeze.
-If it’s time for your car to have its radiator flushed and refilled with new antifreeze, call Veenstra’s Garage.
-We would be happy to help you do that before winter hits West Michigan.
+Your auto mechanic will know what to do about a leak.
+They can also tell you how to safely recycle old antifreeze.
+If it’s time for your car to have its radiator flushed and refilled with new coolant, call Veenstra’s Garage.
+We would be happy to help before winter hits West Michigan.